craveytrain/craveytrain.com/site/about.md

 I've recently started teaching an [Introduction to Web Development](https://paper.dropbox.com/doc/Syllabus--ANjBXim08UxL4UwYAjpJKMFpAQ-FuWeqNl5Upm3WqD5dfXmg) to a couple of middle school classes.
 Our first project is building a [recipe web page](https://codepen.io/craveytrain/pen/xaeXBm).

 After spending years in Austin and a year abroad (ask me about my time in London), my family and I now live back in small town Texas where my wife and I grew up.
 You can usually find me scouting out decent coffee or food.

+If you are interested in the tech used to build this site, check out the [Colophon](/colophon/).
+If you are interested in the tools I like to use, check out the [uses](/uses/) page.